 Lately I’ve been hooked on the Weather Channel’s new show “SOS: How to Survive”, where survival expert Creek Stewart teaches innovative skills to help you survive in a dangerous situation.
 Each episode is about real people caught up in true stories of life or death survival, and how you can learn from their ordeals.
+The show

 A well-known example is the Kim family, who set out on a drive and ended up lost on a logging road in a snowstorm.
 With limited food and no survival skills, the family did whatever they could do to stay alive.
 Stewart retraces the scene and gives the audience a look at what could have been done by using innovative survival skills, like starting a warming fire next to their car that would burn all night, and a signal fire that could be seen by rescuers.